Introduction and Welcome

 Reflection on the Life and Legacy of Alfred Yarrow

 Each year the ceremony for the Commemoration of Benefactors turns our attention to a single key figure, to remind us of the wide range of lively personalities whose gifts over the years have transformed the fortunes of the College.
+Over the last decade, we have profiled 10 inspiring women including our founders Emily Davies and Barbara Bodichon and ranging across the years to Joanna Dannatt who died only a decade ago.
+View the complete set of tributes (PDF).

 This year’s ceremony profiles Alfred Yarrow who is one of Girton’s major benefactors.
 He too was a profilic inventor; an engineer who recognised the importance of scientific research by women and men alike.